 * HappilyEverAfter: Padway learns that the outcome of his half-century of work is an ultra-advanced civilization arising in the tenth century AD (the lowest depths of DarkAgeEurope in his original timeline).
 Better still, he is free of the aches and pains of old age-his rescuers have [[WeWillHavePerfectHealthInTheFuture a cure for that]], and the story ends with Padway joyfully anticipating a new life of studying and discussing the new timeline's history.

 * LaserGuidedKarma: Martin Padway's "Fifty years of politics and administration and warfare and engineering...
-None of them his chosen profession, just the things he had to do to survive and keep the darkness from falling..." ultimately result in him being canonized as a saint of science and tolerance, which accelerates the timeline's development to the point where it could send time travelers after him.
+None of them his chosen profession, just the things he had to do to survive and keep the darkness from falling..." accelerate the timeline's development to the point where it could send time travelers to rescue what history remembers as a saint of science and tolerance.

 * PowderKegCrowd: The events of the story are driven by an outbreak of rioting-an economic recession has put the populace on edge, a football defeat provided the spark, and Justinian's agents are taking advantage of the opportunity to cause trouble.